AMReX-Codes/amrex/Docs/sphinx_documentation/source/Visualization.rst

    |

-   We have created a number of routines to convert AMReX plotfile data to other formats (such as matlab), but in order to properly interpret the hierarchical AMR data, each tends to require its own idiosyncrasies.
+   We have created a number of routines to convert AMReX plotfile data to other formats (such as Matlab), but in order to properly interpret the hierarchical AMR data, each tends to require its own idiosyncrasies.
 If you would like to display the data in another format, please leave a message on `AMReX's GitHub Discussions page`_.